Patrick Hesse: Early life

 Hesse spent most of his childhood in Creutzwald, where he started to play football.

 Playing career

 Until age 16, Hesse played amateur football in Creutzwald before moving to ply his trade with a club in Saint-Avold and then in Merlebach.
 On one occasion, he could have signed for FC Metz in 1980 but financial difficulties precluded the club from making the deal.

 Coaching career

 France

 Spending seven years in charge of US Forbach in the Championnat de France Amateur, Hesse joined AS Nancy as a coach in 1999 where he served in numerous positions until 2010- one season as manager of the U-17 side, eight seasons in charge of the U18 Training and Educator Center, and three seasons responsible for pre-training.
-Three years later, in 2014, the Creutzwald native went back to France owing to the fact that the Stade Laval manager at the time, Denis Zanko, contacted him for the assistant job, which he took and signed a one and a half year contract.
+Three years later, in 2014, the Creutzwald native went back to France as the Laval manager at the time, Denis Zanko, contacted him for the assistant job, which he took and signed a one-and-a-half-year contract.